TheEpic0ne/HelpDatblockCom/docs/datearth.md

 View a list of any sieges the nation is involved in, using `/n`.

 #### Town neutrality
 As a mayor, declare your town to be neutral using `/t toggle neutral`.
-A neutral town cannot voluntarily join any nation and is immune to siege-forced-pvp, plunder, and occupation taxes.
+A neutral town cannot voluntarily join any nation and is immune to plunder and occupation taxes.
 Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided except to increase nation town count.

 It takes 7 days to confirm a town neutrality status change after the mayor toggles neutrality.